 Once the oil is finished I use a reusable fine mesh coffee filter to strain the oil.
-Then I can press the leaves to extract as much of the oil as possible so little, if any goes to waste.
+Then I can press the flowers to extract as much of the oil as possible.
+Little, if any goes to waste.

-However you decide to infuse your oil you should come out with a beautiful golden oil as shown below.
+Whichever way you choose to infuse your oil it should come out with a beautiful golden color as shown below.